-Childs (Destroyer No. 241) was launched 15 September 1920 by New York Shipbuilding Corp., Camden, N.J.; sponsored by Mrs. E. W. F. Childs; and commissioned 22 October 1920, Commander I. H. Mayfield in command.
+Childs (Destroyer No. 241) was laid down on 19 March 1919, by New York Shipbuilding Corp., Camden, N.J.; reclassifed (DD-241) as part of a Navy-wide effort on nomenclature standardization on 17 July 1920; launched on 15 September 1920; sponsored by Mrs. Gertrude Childs, widow of the late lieutenant; and commissioned on 22 October 1920, Cmdr.
+Louis H. Mayfield in command.

 Arriving at Gibraltar on 14 February 1921, Childs joined U.S. Naval Forces, Europe, to cruise in the Mediterranean, Adriatic, North, and Baltic Seas until 25 November, when she arrived at Constantinople, Turkey.
 Here she joined the relief mission sent to Russia early in 1922, remaining in the Black Sea on diplomatic duties until 1 April.
 On 8 July, she departed from Cherbourg, France, for Philadelphia, returning to the United States on 29 July.